PBN Backlinks – Why do you Need to Avoid Them

 Looking at Google’s Link Scheme policies, we can observe that:

-Any links that have the goal of changing PageRank or a site’s position in search results on Google may be seen as being part of a link scheme and in violation of Google’s webmaster guidelines.
+Any links intended to change PageRank or a site’s position in Google search results may be considered part of a link scheme and in violation of Google’s webmaster guidelines.
 Any actions that affect links leading to or leaving your website fall under this category.

-Private blog networks undoubtedly fit under this category since the links from these sites are put there by someone operating on behalf of the site and are meant to skew Google search results.
+Private blog networks undoubtedly fall under this category, since the links on these sites are added by someone operating on behalf of the site and are meant to skew Google search results.

-The greatest method to encourage other websites to link to yours is to make original, pertinent content that can spread naturally throughout the online community.
-Good content production pays off: Links are often editorial endorsements made voluntarily, thus the more beneficial your material is, the more likely it is that someone else would find it is beneficial to their audience and has a link to it.
+The best way to encourage other websites to link to yours is to create original, relevant content that spreads naturally within the online community.
+Good content production pays off: Links are often editorial endorsements made voluntarily; thus, the more beneficial your material is, the more likely it is that someone else would find it beneficial to their audience and would have a link to it.

 Editorial links that are placed as a consequence of excellent content are not PBN links.
 They are only a means to artificially affect search ranks, and they won’t be effective in the long run.